 Organised Trading Facilities

-the placing/retracting of client orders, or
+The placing/retracting of client orders; or

-matching of client orders.
+Matching of client orders.

-In doing so, the operator must comply with established criteria in relation to investor protection, including those relating to information to clients, efficient execution and best execution.
+In doing so, the operator must comply with established criteria in relation to investor protection, including those relating to information to clients, efficient execution, and best execution.

 The frequent and systematic basis shall be measured by the number of Over the Counter (“OTC”) trades in financial instruments carried out by the Maltese investment firm on own account when executing client orders.
-The substantial basis is measured by the size of the OTC trading carried out by the investment firm in relation to the total trading of such firm in a specific financial instrument.
+The substantial basis is measured by the size of the OTC trading carried out by the investment firm in relation to the total trading of sch firm in a specific financial instrument.
 In terms of Maltese law, the definition of systematic internaliser shall only apply where the pre-set limits for a frequent and systematic basis and for a substantial basis are both crossed or where the investment firm chooses to opt-in under the systematic internaliser regime.